AScharpf/Cocktailor/README.md

 If you can't decide on what flavours suit you then just ask for cocktailor to surpise you and explore the whole breadth of mixology at your fingertips!

-TO RUN THE APP:
+- TO RUN THE APP:

 Open your terminal and navigate into the server folder then type:

 npm i

-AND
+- AND

 npx nodemon

-THEN
+- THEN

 Navigate to the src folder and then type:

 npm run dev

 Cheers!

+TECH-STACK:

+-Frontend:

+React.js
+Vite
+JavaScript

+-Backend:

+Express
+MongoDB/Mongoose
+JavaScript